 Understanding the difference between Jail and Prison is important when approaching your New Jersey criminal charge.
-As New Jersey crimcriminal attorneys, we are asked this often.
+As New Jersey criminal attorneys, we are asked this often.
 The terms “jail” and “prison” frequently pop up in conversation and are used interchangeably.
 While it is common to confuse the two terms, jail and prison actually refer to separate institutions.
 The differences are important to understand because they carry a lot of weight for those who find themselves facing a conviction in a New Jersey courtroom.

 Jail is without a doubt the less severe option.
 Jails are operated by the county sheriff’s department and are reserved for those who are awaiting trial or those who have been sentenced for a short amount of time.
 In New Jersey, this time period is 364 days or less.
 Serving time in jail is generally considered to be preferable to prison because the conditions are not as dangerous.